AvramRobert/cchess/API.md

 }
 ```

 This is the record that models a complete chess board.
+It's primarily used internally. \
+Shouldn't really both you directly.

 * `player`
   * Stores the current player on the board

 * `check`
   * Stores if the board is in check

 * `past`
   * Stores moves done in the past

 * `coordinates` and `pieces`
-  * Only internally relevant
   * They are two isomorphic structures, that store the current configuration of the board
   * There's two of them, because certain functionality can be done faster by using one as opposed to the other

 * `blackCastle` and `whiteCastle`
   * ```haskell
     data Castles = Short | Long | Both | None
     ```
-  * Only internally relevant
   * Stores what type of castling is available to the white and black players respectively